 Good Will Hunting put us on the map.
-South Boston was always an under the radar, sometimes misunderstood, Irish Catholic working class neighborhood of Boston.
+South Boston was always an under-the-radar, sometimes misunderstood, Irish Catholic working-class neighborhood of Boston.
 After Good Will Hunting debuted in movie theaters, people from all over the world caught a glimpse of Southie and fell in love.
 The story of the broken but lovable orphan/janitor/math genius from Southie, Will Hunting (Matt Damon) and his struggles coming to grip with the reality that he is extraordinary and deserves happiness.
-Through sessions with therapist Sean Maguire (also from South Boston) – played by Robin Williams – Will learns that his shitty childhood was “not his fault.”
+Through sessions with therapist Sean Maguire (also from South Boston – played by Robin Williams) – Will learns that his shitty childhood was “not his fault.”

 Back in 1997, the world caught a glimpse of what I understood and maybe even took for granted sometimes – the salt of the earth, generous, hilarious, and wonderful characters that make up South Boston.
-Growing up in Southie, I had many an encounter with variations of Will Hunting and Chuckie Sullivan (Ben Affleck).
+Growing up in Southie, I had many encounters with variations of Will Hunting and Chuckie Sullivan (Ben Affleck).
 There was a quality about them – a look, an expression, the scrappiness, the sense of humor – something that was comfortable and comforting at the same time.
 Those boys were home.
-They were raised like me and I recognized it in the their mannerisms and expressions.
+They were raised like me and I recognized it in their mannerisms and expressions.

 When they were filming Good Will Hunting here in South Boston, the entire cast was visible all over town.
-Damon and Affleck were not big stars yet but Williams was and he was one of the most down to earth and generous guys you’d ever want to meet.
-He fit in and he felt like family.
+Damon and Affleck were not big stars yet, but Williams was, and he was one of the most down-to-earth and generous guys you’d ever want to meet.
+He fit in, and he felt like family.
 He posed for countless pictures, signed endless autographs, gave hugs and handshakes, and he even tended bar at L Street Tavern.
 He was one of us.

 When Williams won the Oscar for Best Supporting Actor for his role in Good Will Hunting, he gave an emotional acceptance speech and gave Southie a shout-out.
-Williams thanked “the cast and crew—especially the people of South Boston,” saying, “you’re a can of corn—you’re the best!”
+Williams thanked “the cast and crew—especially the people of South Boston,” saying, “You’re a can of corn—you’re the best!”
 I couldn’t agree more.